ObsidianToAnki/Obsidian_to_Anki/README.md

 **Apart from editing the config file, all operations of the script require Anki to be running.**

 The GUI of the script looks like this:
 ![GUI](Images/GUI.png)

+Hopefully the options and path are self-explanatory.
+Note that you cannot directly choose a folder in the 'Browse' dialog, but can manually remove the filename at the end to create a path to the folder.

 ## New users